BPeacker/LLM-for-irAEs/README.md

 - Patient_ID: Unique ID assigned to a patient's hospitalization.
 - Adjudicated_Case: Reference case as determined by prior manual adjudication (for reference only, may leave blank or as "N/A" if manual adjudication has not been done prior to running the LLM).
 - Text: Raw text of progress notes and discharge summaries written during patient's hospitalization.

+Due to protected health information (PHI) included in the data sources, we are unable to provide the dataset used in our study.
+We have created mock data with "sample text" under the "Text" variable for testing and it is included in this repository.

 ### Preprocessing